viktorsbcs/csharp-language-learning-application-flashcard-approach/README.md

-# Language learning console application using flashcard approach. #
+# C# Language learning console application using flashcard approach. #

 Specify a text file that contains two words seperated by colon ':', where word on the left is from language you're learning and word on the right desired translation.
 Example: der Morgen:morning